 “Testosterone supplements” are everywhere in today’s health market.
-These products claim to boost testosterone naturally to address myriad health concerns and can be easily purchased online, in specialty nutrition stores, and even at your corner pharmacy.
+These products claim to boost testosterone naturally to address myriad health concerns.
+They can be easily purchased online, in specialty nutrition stores, and even at your corner pharmacy.
 Indeed, over-the-counter testosterone treatment has grown into a full-scale industry that attracts men of all ages.
-The golden question is, do these supplements really work?
+The important question is, do these supplements really work?

 So far, the results are mixed.
 Some research shows that certain supplements could have a positive effect on the body’s testosterone levels.
 Other studies show little or no change.
 And while the results depend on the specific supplement investigated, none will raise testosterone levels as much as hormone replacement therapy.
 What’s more, over-the-counter “testosterone boosters” won’t have the same effects on energy, muscle composition, sex drive, and mood as actual testosterone.